yichao-liang/yichao-liang.github.io/_pages/about.md

 I am interested in significantly advancing the development of humankind by pushing the frontier of scientific understanding and engineering.
 To this end, I research in AI.

-Specifically, I am interested in the complementary goals of building more human-like machine learning systems and better understanding human learning, with the ultimate goal of reaching [AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence).
+More specifically, I investigate in the complementary goals of building more human-like machine learning systems and better understanding human learning, with the ultimate goal of reaching [AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence).
 To this end, I synthesize and build from the success of generations